Throughout their time at Shrewsbury, all students are given opportunities to develop important leadership skills, both in the classroom and beyond.

 By taking on the challenges of leadership, students develop important life attributes such as resilience, assertiveness, creative problem solving, teamwork and ability to inspire others.
 Involving students in service and charitable activities also allows them to understand their potential and responsibility to make positive change to the lives of others, and to embody the school value of Care and Compassion.

-Leadership is a key theme of the International Award scheme, in residential trips, charity and community work and throughout our Co-Curricular programme, which provides the framework for many student-led initiatives and student committees.
+Leadership is a key theme of the Duke of Edinburgh International Award scheme, in residential trips, charity and community work and throughout our Co-Curricular programme, which provides the framework for many student-led initiatives and student committees.

 With our Scholars, award winners and captains at the forefront, all students who represent the school in our Excellence Programme activities are expected to demonstrate exemplary leadership qualities; on the sports field, on the stage, or as they take to the presenter’s podium.

-There are a variety of informal and formal leadership roles and committees which give students a voice in the way the school is run, to represent the views of the student body, to make the school a better, happier place, and to act as positive role models in the community.
+There are several informal and formal leadership roles and committees which give students a voice in the way the school is run, to represent the views of the student body, to make the school a better, happier place, and to act as positive role models in the community.
 These include: